 Contact us if you require a shorter or longer biography.

 As a concert artist, Daniel performs throughout the UK, Europe, Australia and Singapore.
 As a soloist he has appeared in major series in various UK cathedrals, churches, concert halls and town halls – including The Bridgewater Hall, Manchester, Huddersfield Town Hall and The Albert Hall, Nottingham – and in many European festivals and concert rooms – including Caen, Roros (Norway) and Madrid.
 Recent ensemble appearances include playing Mozart’s organ music as part of the Mozart Unwrapped festival at King’s Place in London, concerts celebrating Handel with the London Early Opera Orchestra, and tours of France and Switzerland with Kammerorchester Basel.
-In June 2014 he was the artist in residence at Sydney Grammar School, performing Poulenc's organ concerto, and he will return to Australia in 2016.
+He has been the artist in residence at Sydney Grammar School and performs regularly in Australia.

 Based in London, Daniel is in demand as a soloist and accompanist, broadcasts frequently on BBC Television and Radio and has recorded for various record labels including Fugue State, Sony BMG and Radio Netherlands.